RallyDeals/rally-participation/README.md

   having even though it's slower).
 - `OutboxPollerIT` — writes an outbox row directly, runs the poller, and asserts the message actually lands on the real Kafka topic and the row gets marked published.

-These weren't run in the sandbox that generated this project (no network access to pull Docker images there) — run them locally as the real verification step.